rails/rails/guides/source/getting_started.md

 A view's purpose is to display this information in a human readable format.
 An important distinction to make is that it is the _controller_, not the view, where information is collected.
 The view should just display that information.
-By default, view templates are written in a language called ERB (Embedded Ruby) which is converted by the request cycle in Rails before being sent to the user.
+By default, view templates are written in a language called eRuby (Embedded Ruby) which is processed by the request cycle in Rails before being sent to the user.

 To create a new controller, you will need to run the "controller" generator and tell it you want a controller called "welcome" with an action called "index",